slicer69/scratch-projects/README.md

 # Beginner Scratch Projects

+## This repository has been migrated to https://codeberg.org/thejessesmith/scratch-projects

 This repository contains a collection of small Scratch projects and games.

 I recently took on learning how to use Scratch (specifically Scratch 3) in order